-Fresh Perspective-How to support Academic & Behaviors Progress in students with use off Progress Report Data (3 Sessions Offered - September, November, January): This session will focus on facilitating knowledge of how to use your student's progress report data to: 1) prepare for an in-person teacher meeting; 2) begin the process to determine if your child has Special Needs or possibly qualifies for a 504 plan; and 3) create a plan with any of the four target schools to ensure your child's future academic achievement and growth.
+Stop Chasing Rainbows!
+How to support Academic & Behaviors Progress in students with use off Progress Report Data (3 Sessions Offered - September, November, January): This session will focus on facilitating knowledge of how to use your student's progress report data to: 1) prepare for an in-person teacher meeting; 2) begin the process to determine if your child has Special Needs or possibly qualifies for a 504 plan; and 3) create a plan with any of the four target schools to ensure your child's future academic achievement and growth.

-Keep your ear to the ground: Understanding Academic Language to better support your student (1 Session Offered, October), presentation to help parents better understand the academic language used by teachers, so that they are better able to understand school testing results and progress assessments as they apply to their child.
+Reading through the Red Tape (1 Session Offered, October), a presentation to help parents better understand the academic language used by teachers, so that they are better able to understand school testing results and progress assessments as they apply to their child.
 It will also help parents gain a better understanding of Skyward, the online support platform where parents can keep up with their kids' grades, view missing assignments, see diagnostic scores and have a view finder to how their children are performing during the school day.

-The Essentials- Strengthening Parents' Literacy Skills to Increase Job Prospects (2 Sessions, October & February) Literacy Life Coaches will work with parents to grow and expand their individual skill levels.
+White, Grey, Pink and Blue Collar Workers NEEDED!
+Strengthening Parents' Literacy Skills to Increase Job Prospects (2 Sessions, October & February) Literacy Life Coaches will work with parents to grow and expand their individual skill levels.
 Sessions will focus on: 1) strengthening reading and comprehension skills, using books on personal growth, specific job skills and/or entrepreneurship, with subject matter based on parents' interests; 2) furthering adult family members' literacy skills by teaching the do's and don'ts of resume building; 3) preparing for jobs requiring 21st century job skills, as explained to parents by local hiring managers and supervisors; and 4) teaching parents the most effective interview skills, including the important aspects of grooming, dressing for success and body language.
-It is "essential" in the workforce today that parents upskill and learn how to better navigate the rapidly changing job market post-pandemic.
+This effort will help parents better navigate the changing job market due to how the pandemic shifted employment across industries, what available jobs and their pay are, and look at necessary upskilling in various sectors.

-The Land of Milk and Honey: Building Credit towards Homeownership (1 Event Session, March).
+The Blueprint: Credit towards Homeownership (1 Event Session, March).

 A team of professionals from LPT Realty, including a CPA, will teach parents about credit repair, different types of lending, how to apply for a loan and other fundamentals like home inspections, to help them better understand the process of looking for and buying a home.
 Providing parents with practical information and opportunities to set and achieve a short-term or long-term goal of homeownership helps not only the parents, but also the child watching that parent set goals and use discipline and hard work to achieve that goal.
-The housing market is changing rapidly and effectively locking out lower-income families from home ownership.
-This session will share tips to help them reset financial barriers to home buying in the current market.
+Naming this "blueprint" because many parents/families need a map on how to increase their financial health and put their lives back on track as the pandemic subsides and the housing market booms in Florida.

-Brought down to Earth- Family Counseling & Mental Health Support Program (2 Sessions, December & April)
+Feeling Blue?
+Red Flags?
+Family Counseling & Mental Health Support Program (2 Sessions December & April)